AndrewC1998/website/content/authors/admin/_index.md

 I am a graduate Mathematics with Statistics student who specialises in computational statistics, changepoint detection and wavelet analysis.
 I am currently undertaking a MSc in Statistics (Theory and Methods) at Imperial College London.

-Furthermore, I have been the Team Leader of Enactus Lancaster; Enactus Lancaster is part of an international non-profit organisation that brings students together who then use entrepreneurial action to improve and empower the lives of beneficiaries.

 Moreover, I was also a Google Summer of Code 2018 open source developer working on creating and maintaining a package for R Project for Statistical Programming.
 This package is called changepoint.online and alongside developing the package, I also developed new statistical methods.
 My research involved the creation of new changepoint detection methods which are online versions of the statistical methods PELT and ECP.
 I have continued to develop changepoint methods and have taken part in Google Summer of Code 2019.
 Over the 2019 period, I added second order structure to changepoint detection within the changepoint package.